ksafranski/ColtJS/README.md

 <script src="js/libs/require.js" data-main="js/main">
 ```

-Then setting up `main.js` similar to the following, specifying the path to `colt` and any other libraries utilized, then defining
+Then setting up `main.js` similar to the following, specifying the path to `Colt` and any other libraries utilized, then defining
-the modules as an array and finally calling `colt.init()`:
+the modules as an array and finally calling `Colt.init()`:

 ```
 require.config({